 Lastly, you should include your packing and unpacking instructions on the side of the packing crate or box.
 You can tape it on the inside of the box.
 Do not forget to include your contact details and those of the recipient in the packaging box because the one you put on the box can get spoiled.

-When packing your fine art, you should take necessary precaution to ensure that the pack arrives safely.
+When packing your fine art, you should take the necessary precautions to ensure that the package arrives safely.
 We believe the ones we have shared in this post will help you do your next packing better.